pindoio/blocjs/packages/blocjs/README.md

 # Bloc
-Building blocks for a functional Reactjs UI built with styled-system
+Blocjs is a minimal structural set of components built for React using Styled System

 ## Installation
-To install the latest version without the need to remember the version number
+You can install blocjs with a specific version on get the latest as shown below
 ```sh
 yarn add @pindoio/blocjs
 ```